freeCodeCamp/freeCodeCamp/client/src/pages/learn/coding-interview-prep/take-home-projects/index.md

 ---
 ## Introduction to the Coding Interview Take Home Projects

 Programming interviews have always been stressful.
-One of the solutions is giving the applicant a take home project which they can complete in their own time.
-These type of interviews usually require a lot of work but it is the most preferred interviewing process.
+One of the solutions is giving the applicant a take home project to be completed outside of the interview.
+These types of interviews usually require a lot of work, but it is the most preferred interviewing process.

-The interview after project submission could be a discussion about applicant’s design decisions, scalability, and what they might have done out of the box.
-This approach is more effective when the applicant doesn’t have a lot of publicly available past projects to talk about.
+The interview after the project submission could be a discussion about the applicant’s design decisions, scalability, and what the applicant might have done differently.
+This approach is more effective when the applicant doesn’t have a lot of publicly available past projects.

 In this section you get the chance to work on many Take Home Projects like:
 *  Show Local Weather